-- 15. Maintain an overview of the Council's Constitution in respect of contract procedure rules and financial regulations and, where necessary, bring proposals to the Leader of the Council or the Cabinet for their development. - 16.
-Review any issue referred to it by the Chief Executive, Deputy Chief Executive, Corporate Director, or any Council body or external assurance providers including inspection agencies. - 17.
-Monitor and review (but not direct) the authority's risk management arrangements, including regularly reviewing the corporate risk register and seeking assurances that appropriate action is being taken on managing risk, related issues. - 18.
-Review and monitor Council strategy and policies on anti-fraud and anti-corruption including the 'Raising Concerns at Work' policy and anti-fraud and anti-corruption strategy and the Council's complaints process, making any recommendations on changes to the Leader of the Council and relevant Corporate Director. and the Deputy Chief Executive and Corporate Director of Residents Services.
+- 15. Maintain an overview of the Council's Constitution in respect of contract procedure rules and financial regulations and where necessary bring proposals to the Leader of the Council or the Cabinet for their development. - 16.
+Review any issue referred to it by the Chief Executive, Deputy Chief Executive, Corporate Director, any Council body or external assurance providers including Inspection agencies. - 17.
+Monitor and review, but not direct, the authority's risk management arrangements, including regularly reviewing the Corporate Risk Register and seeking assurances that appropriate action is being taken on managing risks. - 18.
+Review and monitor Council strategy and policies on anti-fraud and anticorruption including the 'Raising Concerns at Work' policy, making any recommendations on changes to the relevant Corporate Director in consultation with the Leader of the Council. - 19.
+Oversee the production of the authority's Annual Governance Statement and recommend its adoption. - 20.
+Review the Council's arrangements for corporate governance and make recommendations to the Corporate Director of Finance on suggested actions to improve alignment with best practice.

-- 19. Oversee the production of the authority's Annual Governance Statement of Internal Control and recommend its adoption. - 20.
-Review the Council's arrangements for corporate governance and make recommendations to the Corporate Director of Finance on suggested necessary actions to improve alignment ensure compliance with best practice. - 21.
-Where requested by the Leader of the Council, Cabinet Member for Finance, Property and Business Services or Corporate Director of Finance, provide recommendations on the Council's compliance with its own and other published standards and controls.
+21. Where requested by the Leader of the Council or Cabinet Member for Finance, Property and Business Services or Corporate Director of Finance, provide recommendations on the Council's compliance with its own and other published standards and controls.